Hazards and Disasters

 NASA's Land, Atmosphere Near real-time Capability for EOS (LANCE) Earth Observing System (EOS) data and imagery enable users to get a snapshot of the Earth in near-real time (NRT).
 This timely data is useful for a range of applications e.g. to detect fires, track smoke, ash and dust plumes; to monitor aerosols, carbon monoxide (CO) and sulfur dioxide (SO2), which in turn are useful for air quality assessments; and to determine the extent of sea ice, snow, and flooding which are useful to support shipping in the polar regions and to allow rapid assessment of areas worst affected by snow or flood water.
 Visualize the data by category in Worldview.

-In the polar regions, Near Real-Time Moderate Resolution Imaging Spectroradiometer (MODIS) images provided by Land, Atmosphere Near real-time Capability for EOS (LANCE) are routinely used by the Polar Geospatial Center, in combination with other data, to provide up-to-date information on sea ice conditions to ships and research vessels in the area.
+In the polar regions, NRT satellite imagery provided by LANCE are routinely, in combination with other data, are used to provide up-to-date information on sea ice conditions to ships and research vessels.